(as of January 1, 2016)

 a.
 Appointments to the Committee are approved by the Board, normally on the recommendation of the Nominating, Governance and Ethics Committee.

 i.
-The Committee shall consist of five to seven members, exclusive of ex officio members, selected from among the following:
+The Committee shall consist of five to eight members, exclusive of ex officio members, selected from among the following:

 - At-Large members of the Board;